microsoft/vscode-docs/docs/nodejs/angular-tutorial.md

 ### React

 [React](https://facebook.github.io/react/) is another popular web framework.
 If you'd like to see an example of React working with VS Code, check out the [Using React in VS Code](/docs/nodejs/reactjs-tutorial.md) tutorial.
-It will walk you through creating an React application and configuring the `launch.json` file for the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension.
+It will walk you through creating an React application and configuring the `launch.json` file for the JavaScript debugger.

 ## Angular Extensions